 Happy Thanksgiving!!!
 Even though I am a very cold girl in the UK wearing many knitted wear layers, today I am channelling a sun golden Cali babe.
 Wow, you can’t tell I hate winter in the UK at all, can you??

-Since I started this blog I have shared many American recipes which has conveyed my love for the country such as Dammmmn Gurrrl Buffalo Wings, S’more Cupcakes, Filthy Pancakes (Double Stuff Oreo Pancakes) and more S’more action with S’more Cookies.
+Since I started this blog I have shared many American recipes which have conveyed my love for the country such as Dammmmn Gurrrl Buffalo Wings, S’more Cupcakes, Filthy Pancakes (Double Stuff Oreo Pancakes) and more S’mores action with S’more Cookies.